 🥈 2.
 CyberGhost VPN — Dedicated Gaming Servers & Great Security

 CyberGhost VPN has servers specifically optimized for gaming, provides good security features, and is really fast.
 It has 90+ gaming servers in 4 countries (the US, the UK, Germany, and France), which provide faster downloads and gaming speeds than its regular servers.
 In my tests, I always had less lag and stuttering when using CyberGhost’s gaming servers when compared to using its regular servers.
 And the gaming servers are so simple to find and connect to — I always connected to gaming servers in less than 10 seconds.

-While its no-logs policy hasn’t been audited like ExpressVPN, I like that CyberGhost VPN releases a transparency report every 3 months that details the user data requests it received (and proves it didn’t hand over any user data).
+Its no-logs policy has been audited like ExpressVPN, and I like that CyberGhost VPN releases a transparency report every 3 months that details the user data requests it received (and proves it didn’t hand over any user data).
 Plus, CyberGhost includes:

 - Full leak protection — CyberGhost VPN’s apps automatically protect you against IPv6, DNS, and WebRTC leaks, preventing your IP from leaking (and DDoS attacks) while you play online games.

 - My ID Guard — This feature lets you generate secure passwords and get alerts if your email address and passwords have been leaked on the dark web (it helps you keep tabs on your gaming accounts to keep them safe).

 When gaming with CyberGhost VPN on my PC and laptop, I always had fast speeds — online matches never dropped, and my speeds only slowed down by 30% on average, which is good but still slower than ExpressVPN.

 CyberGhost works on routers and you can even change your DNS settings for installing CyberGhost on your XBox, PlayStation, and Nintendo consoles.